 What is the Flu?

-Influenza (or flu) is a respiratory illness which is highly contagious and can affect anyone, including healthy people.
+Influenza (or flu) is a respiratory illness that is highly contagious and can affect anyone, including healthy people.

 Flu can lead to severe complications like pneumonia, bronchitis, sinusitis, ear infection, meningitis (inflammation of the lining that covers the brain) or even death.